The Office of Student Inclusion and Diversity and the MLK Week Committee at UNC Pembroke recently announced events for MLK Week.

 MLK Week will be celebrated February 14-18, 2022.

-MLK Week recognizes the accomplishments of Dr. King and fosters conversations about social justice, civic issues and engagement in the community.
+MLK Week recognizes the accomplishments of Rev. Dr. Martin Luther King Jr. and fosters conversations about social justice, civic issues and engagement in the community.
 The theme of UNC Pembroke’s MLK Week is “Empowerment through Community Engagement”.

 Events to be held during MLK Week include: